grassdog/dotfiles/INSTALLATION.md

     - Enable notifications but no badges
 - Bear
     - Set global shortcut to new note `⌃⌥⇧⌘z`
-- NotePlan
-    - Use CloudKit for syncing.
-    - Set global shortcut to `⌃⌥⇧⌘j`
-    - Start week on Monday
-    - Don't recognise `*` as todo
-    - Use `-` as default
-    - Automatically update note links
 - QLStephen
     - Allow in security settings.
 - DayOne